 The Notes & Comments Committee welcomes submissions from non-YLJ members.
-Students whose Notes (single-authored or coauthored) are accepted for publication by the fall of their 3L year will be invited to join YLJ as First-Year Editors ("Note-on").
+Students whose Notes (single-authored or coauthored by a maximum of two total students) are accepted for publication by the July drop date before their 3L year will be invited to join YLJ as First-Year Editors ("Note-on").
 Students who Note-on will be held to the same responsibilities as students offered membership through our standard admissions process and must complete a Bluebook training program.
-Note-on membership will be revoked if the Note is not published in Volume 132.
+Note-on membership will be revoked if the Note is not published in Volume 133.
 Typically, two to five students are invited to join the Journal on the basis of Note acceptance in each volume.
 Students who Note-on before the winter of their 2L year will have the opportunity to slate for upper-masthead positions.